Estimated reading time: 12 minutes

-However, the General Data Protection Regulation (GDPR) for European Member States does address biometric data and represents a major step forward for data protection and privacy with a true international impact.
+However, the General Data Protection Regulation (GDPR) for European Member States does address biometric data.

 In the United States, there is no single, comprehensive federal law regulating the collection and use of biometric data.
-However Washington, following Illinois and Texas, passed a biometric privacy law in 2017.
-California enhenced its privacy protection regulation at the end of 2018.
-The law (CCPA) is frequently presented as a potential model for a U.S. data privacy law.
+However, Washington, following Illinois and Texas, passed a biometric privacy law in 2017.
+California enhanced its privacy protection regulation at the end of 2018.
+The law (CCPA) is frequently presented as a potential model for